rtman/wavy/README.md

 Wavy is a monorepo that is managed using `lerna`, in order to run it you have to have `lerna`, `docker desktop`, `node` and `npm`/`yarn` installed.

+## Running
+1. Clone the repo
+2. Acquire the `.env-cmdrc.json` from the project owner and place in the root dir.
-After cloning the repo run `lerna bootstrap` in the root dir, start docker desktop and run `docker-compose up` (still in the root).
+3. Run `lerna bootstrap` in the root dir
+4. Start docker desktop and run `docker-compose up` (still in the root).
 That should start up the backend.

-To Run the web front end, in another terminal go to `/packages/web` and run `yarn start`
+5. To Run the web front end, in another terminal go to `/packages/web` and run `yarn start`

 # Troubleshooting